KaotoIO/kaoto.io/content/quickstart/_index.md

 ## Stop Kaoto

-Always stop the containers when finishing using Kaoto so you don't have containers dangling:
+Always stop the containers when finishing using Kaoto, so you don't have containers dangling:

 `docker stop kaoto-backend`